First of two consecutive nights of lectures on Sacred Buddhist Images with Andy Weber

 His unique style of authentic images for visualization are highly respected not only by the growing number of Western Buddhists but also by Tibetan Lamas of all traditions, many of whom have commissioned his work.
 His thangka paintings (= Tibetan scroll paintings) can be seen in Buddhist centers and temples throughout the world including the Potala Palace in Lhasa and his images have become well known and popular through numerous publications.

 With over 35 years of experience Andy Weber and his students offer their artwork, their services, and their experience to the wider Dharma community.
-Andy also teaches all over the world, and the teaching schedule is available from this site:
+Andy also teaches all over the world, and the teaching schedule is available from his website, Andy Weber Studios.

 |Times:||7:00 pm - 8:30 pm|

 |Type of event:||open talk|

 |Participation:||open to all|